rockthejvm/pekko-essentials/README.md

-# The official repository for the Rock the JVM Akka Typed Essentials course
+# The official repository for the Rock the JVM Pekko Typed Essentials course

 **For the Akka version, go [here](https://github.com/rockthejvm/akka-essentials).**